pedrolampo/proyecto-react/README.md

 #### `/img/image.png`

-The images should go on public and inside the [img](https://github.com/pedrolampo/proyecto-react/tree/main/public/img) folder
+The images should go on public and inside the [img](https://github.com/pedrolampo/proyecto-react/tree/main/public/img) folder.

 And there you should have all your products uploaded to the Firestore Database.